This document lists basic information regarding your business. Articles of Organization usually contain:

 Creating a business can often come along with confusing terminology that can easily get things mixed up for you.
 You don’t want to make the mistake of confusing optional documents for documents required by your state’s filing agency.
 It can waste valuable time and potentially cause your document to be rejected because it’s incomplete.

-Remember that although a business’s Articles of Organization are required by the State’s filing agency, operating agreements aren’t.
+Remember that although a business’s Articles of Organization are required by the state’s filing agency, operating agreements aren’t in most states.
 An operating agreement serves a different purpose.
 Operating agreements can address various business topics but generally cover:

 Articles of Organization will contain your LLC’s basic information and officially establish your business with the state.
 There are several advantages to filing your Articles of Organization.
 Benefits include protection from personal liability, pass-through taxation, and ease of filing.